-How the model has been used to update the Water Sharing Plan limit and calculate floodplain harvesting entitlements to bring total diversions back within that limit is described in this report.
+How the model has been used to update the Macquarie WSP limit and calculate floodplain harvesting entitlements to bring total diversions back within that limit is described in this report.

-The building of the river system model which provides the data for assessing entitlements is described in companion report Building the river system model for the Gwydir Valley regulated river system (DPIE Water 2021a).
+The building of the river system model which provides the data for assessing entitlements is described in companion report Building the river system model for the Macquarie Valley regulated river system (DPIE Water 2021a).

-The use of the model results for predicting potential environmental outcomes is described in companion report Environmental outcomes of implementing the Floodplain Harvesting Policy in the Gwydir Valley (DPIE Water 2021b).
+The use of the model results for predicting potential environmental outcomes is described in companion report Environmental outcomes of implementing the Floodplain Harvesting Policy in the Macquarie Valley (DPIE Water 2021b).

-The three reports together serve to describe how the modelling meets the objectives of the Floodplain Harvesting Policy.
+The three reports together serve to describe how the modelling meets the objectives of the policy.